lrobin42/Tech-mental-health-EDA/README.md

 - Do they feel that mental health is valued in their workplace?

 Please reference Requirements.txt for packages used, and required versions

+### Relevant Datasets
+- This project uses the [Mental Health in the Tech Industry](https://www.kaggle.com/datasets/anth7310/mental-health-in-the-tech-industry) Kaggle dataset.
+This data file has been attached here as mental_health.sqlite for convenience.